How Do You Know If You Have Mold In Your Humidifier? Nasty Pink or Gray Slime

 How to prevent mold formation in a humidifier

-If the mold is developing inside the house, on the walls, you have to reduce the humidity.
+If mold is developing inside the house or on the walls, you have to reduce the humidity.
 It is recommended to keep it under 45 percent.
 You can use a hygrometer to find out the humidity inside your home.

 As for preventing mold in a humidifier, here are a few things to do: